 Kevin Kavanagh, MD, is the founder and board chairman of Health Watch USAsm, a not-for-profit patient advocacy and healthcare policy research organization.
 Health Watch USAsm is a member of the National Quality Forum and has been designated as a “Community Leader” for Value-Driven Healthcare by the US Department of Health and Human Services.
 He served on the Centers for Medicaid and Medicare Services’ Hospital-Acquired Condition (HAC) Reduction Program Technical Expert Panel (TEP) from 2014 to 2019; the AHRQ Standing Working Group for Quality Indicators from 2016 to 2017; and the AHRQ Health Care Effectiveness and Outcomes Research (HEOR) Study Section.
 He has also served on the National Quality Forum’s Consensus Standards Approval Committee (CSAC).

-Infection Control Today spoke with Kavanagh about the current state of infection control and the infection prevention industry.
+Infection Control Today recently spoke with Kavanagh about the current state of infection control and where the industry might be going.

 ICT: Do you think that most hospitals utilize infection preventionists properly?